adil-java/HomeFit/README.md

 - ✅ **MySQL** v8.x ([Download](https://dev.mysql.com/downloads/mysql/))

 ### Optional (Already Configured)
-The project comes with pre-configured `.env` files.
+The project comes with pre-configured `sample.env` files.
 You only need to:
-- Update MySQL credentials
+- Update MySQL and other sample.env credentials
 - Add your Firebase `google-services.json` file
 - That's it!
 Ready to run.